 These Core Bamboo Bowls are my new obsession and you’ll probably see them making multiple appearances on the blog in the future.
 They’re fun, they’re beautiful, and they can really jazz up any table or meal.
 In fact, I truly believe these bowls could make even a boring romaine lettuce salad more exciting.
 Try it.
 Plus, they come in so many colors, you can definitely find one (or four) for everyone on your gift list.

 Bodum Pavina Double-Wall Thermo Glasses:

 I’ve talked about these glasses before, but I’m saying it again.
-Bodum’s Pavina Double-Wall Thermo Glasses ($17-$30 for sets of 2) are a wish come true.
+Bodum’s Pavina Double-Wall Thermo Glasses are a wish come true.
 They keep coffee hot, but don’t burn your hand.
 They keep water cold, but don’t give you the chills.
 And they come in all different sizes.
 Plus, they’re more fun-looking than the average glass.